zavierferodova/Mac-NTFS-Mounter/README.md

 ```

 ## Usage
+1. Plug your NTFS disk and make sure the disk is already mounted
-1. Add execute permission on `ntfsmounter` script
+2. Add execute permission on `ntfsmounter` script
 ```bash
 chmod +x ntfsmounter
 ```
-2. Run it with `sudo`
+1. Run it with `sudo`
 ```bash
 sudo ./ntfsmounter
 ```